masato-ogishi/Repitope/README.md

 fst::write_fst(fragLibDT, "./Path/To/Your/Directory/FragmentLibrary_TCRSet_Public.fst", compress=0)
 ```
 2. Features
 -   Features can be calculated as follows.
+Note: Computation is resumed if temporary files are stored in the temporary directory provided.
 ``` r
 # Features [MHC I]
 FeatureDFList_MHCI <- Features(